 Wondering how you can enhance your workplace performance?
-Attend any of the following Workplace Skills workshops, customized specifically for Northwestern faculty and staff (but also open to non-NU participants).
+Attend any of the following Workplace Skills workshops, customized specifically for Northwestern faculty and staff; most workshops are also open to non-NU participants.

 Their tone and content may be serious, but letters, memos, e-mail messages, proposals, and reports with grammatical or punctuation errors won't be taken seriously.
 In this two-part workshop, participants learn how to avoid embarrassing mistakes in everyday business correspondence by getting a comprehensive, confidence-building review of the basic rules of grammar, capitalization, word usage, sentence structure, and punctuation.